Published March 23, 2026 | Last Updated: May 1, 2026

 Japan remains one of the strictest cannabis jurisdictions in the world in 2026.
 Recreational cannabis is still illegal, and enforcement is strict.
 At the same time, the country has updated parts of its framework to address CBD and cannabis-derived medicines.

 These updates create a narrow legal space within a broader prohibition system.
-Japan has not moved toward legalization.
+Japan has not moved toward legalization, unlike evolving global cannabis laws and policy frameworks such as those seen in the United States.
 Instead, it has refined how cannabis-related products are controlled and defined.

 Is cannabis legal in Japan?